 |Ammunition stowage per gun||N/A|

-3) Tracer burnt for about 3,000 yards (2,750 m).
+- Tracer burnt for about 3,000 yards (2,750 m).
 The projectiles were fitted with super-sensitive contact fuzes with a short delay.
 It was claimed in a November 1934 report to the General Board that this fuze was so sensitive that it would "function on impact with a single thickness of airplane wing fabric and which has such a short delay that the projectile will explode in the wing section.
 The damaging effect of this projectile is remarkable.
 A [single] hit on any part of the plane will probably cause a forced landing."
+However, this fuze was not bore-safe and war-time bore prematures were not uncommon with this ammunition.

 |HE-T||Light Gray with White Band|